Friends, let’s talk about poorly-understood research that has the potential to turbocharge your reading outcomes:

 Eye-opening stuff, right?!?

 Cognitive science guru Daniel Willingham summarizes the same research in a video (skip to 5:25).
 He notes that this study has been repeatedly replicated with other subjects – from photocopy technology to the Vietnam War – with the same outcome.
+(In fact, he noted in a tweet thread that researchers have stopped trying to replicate this study because “the effect is known;” instead, they account for this significant effect in statistical analysis.)

 Equity enthusiasts, take note: when this research sinks in, you realize that privileged students start on third base from a literacy perspective.
 (See what I did there?)
 They arrive at school with the benefit of more travel, museum visits, and parents talking about geeky academic stuff, so they just know more about the academic world.
 We need to be especially focused on building content knowledge for our less privileged students.
 Kids from less affluent families show up with lots of knowledge about their worlds, but not about the subjects that show up on assessments (think science, social studies, the arts).